 - M. Choudhury, S. Tajik, D. Forte, “SPARSE: Spatially Aware LFI Resilient State Machine Encoding”, Hardware and Architectural Support for Security and Privacy (HASP), October 2021. [pdf] [link]

 - J. Bellay, D. Forte, R. Martin, C. Taylor, “Hardware Vulnerability Description, Sharing and Reporting”, in GOMACTech, March 2021. [pdf]

-- M. Choudhury, S. Tajik, D. Forte, “”PATRON: A Pragmatic Approach for Encoding LFI Resistant FSMs”,to appear Design, Automation and Test in Europe (DATE), February 2021. [preprint]
+- M. Choudhury, S. Tajik, D. Forte, “”PATRON: A Pragmatic Approach for Encoding LFI Resistant FSMs”, Design, Automation and Test in Europe (DATE), February 2021. [preprint]

 - H. Wang, Q. Shi, A. Nahiyan, D. Forte, M. Tehranipoor, “A Physical Design Flow against Front-side Probing Attacks by Internal Shielding”, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), Vol. 39, No. 10, October 2020. [link]

 - A. Covic, F. Ganji, D. Forte, “Circuit Masking Schemes: New Hope for Backside Probing Countermeasures?”, SRC TECHCON, September 2020.

 - M. Gao, H. Wang, M. Tehranipoor, D. Forte, “iPROBE V2: Internal Shielding-based Countermeasures against Both Back-side and Front-side Probing Attacks”, SRC TECHCON, September 2020.